KrisYu/30DaysofSwiftwithResource/Readme.md

 Video tutorial: <https://www.youtube.com/watch?v=F-7xwYh1CS4>

-If you have a tableViewController, you can just get RefreshControl in this way.
+If you have a tableViewController, you can just get RefreshControl in this way. get it in interface builder.
 <https://medium.com/ios-os-x-development/ios-tips-pull-to-refresh-in-less-than-30-seconds-ef884520f0df#.lhklb6ftj>

 If you just have a tableView without controller, you can get add the RefreshControl this way.